a338wong/alberta_energy_market_analytics_dashboard/README.md

 The dashboard enables users to explore relationships between these variables to better understand energy price volatility and market conditions in Alberta.

-The dashboard enables users to explore relationships between these variables to better understand energy price volatility and market conditions in Alberta.

 ## Key Questions the Dashboard Answers

 ### 1. What drives electricity price volatility in Alberta?